Skip to content

 Boyana Church: worth the trip out, but read this first

-Here is the catch, and it is the thing to plan around: to protect the paintings, they let in only a small group (up to about 9 people) at a time, and you get roughly 10 minutes inside the painted room before the next group.
-There is no online booking for individual visitors, so you buy at the small kiosk on arrival and may wait for a slot at busy times.
-Come early or late in the day to dodge the tour groups.
+Here’s the catch, and it’s the thing to plan around: to protect the paintings, they let in only a small group (up to about 9 people) at a time, and you get roughly 10 minutes inside the painted room before the next group.
+Individual visits run on a fixed timetable rather than a live queue - two slots right at opening, then a gap while mid-morning slots go to booked groups - so email reservation@boyanachurch.info ahead and pay by bank transfer to lock one, or buy at the small kiosk on arrival and take your chances.

 Opening hours run 09:30-18:00 in summer (1 April to 30 September) and 09:00-17:30 in winter; the adult ticket is around 6 euros (check on site, as this shifted with the euro changeover).
-Getting there is easy without a tour: bus 64 from the centre drops you a short walk away.
-While you are out here, the National History Museum is next door in Boyana, with a huge sweep of Thracian gold and Bulgarian history, and there is a combined ticket if you want both.
+Getting there’s easy without a tour: bus 64 from the centre drops you a short walk away.
+About 2 km further on, a 25 to 30 minute walk or a quick hop on bus 64, the National History Museum in Boyana holds a huge sweep of Thracian gold and Bulgarian history - ask at the desk whether a combined ticket with the church is available that day.
 For the full walkthrough of the frescoes, the timed-slot system, and how to reach it, see our Boyana Church guide.

 Vitosha mountain: the peak you can climb from the city